BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Android applications (apps) have a substantial impact on our daily lives and have extended their use across various domains, e.g., smart homes, healthcare, and smart cities.
-Such versatility makes it an enabling technology across various disciplines.
-Despite rapid advancements, malicious apps (malware), which are intentionally designed to harm computer systems, networks, or users, have become a significant concern.
-According to \cite{avtest}, the number of malware has increased to 22,184,323 in 2022, about 2405 times the figure ten years earlier.
-Accordingly, Android malware detection has attracted considerable attention in both academic and engineering communities.
+\IEEEPARstart{D}{ue} to their versatility, Android applications (apps) have deeply transformed our daily lives, serving as an enabling technology across various disciplines.
+Despite these rapid advances, malicious apps (malware) designed to harm systems, networks, or users have become a significant concern.
+According to \cite{avtest}, the number of malware increased to 22,184,323 in 2022, approximately 2405 times compared ten years ago.
+Accordingly, malware detection has attracted considerable attention.